the-greenman/rights/README.md

 ## 1. The right to clear direction
 **You have the right to know how to best apply your energy in a manner that will be respected and valued.**

-Time is the most valuable thing any of posess.
+Time is the most valuable thing any of us posess.
 Any organization that asks us to use our time in their service must show their respect by not wasting this resource, and ensuring that, we have a clear understanding of how we are able to direct our energy.

 ## 2. The right to support
 **Every individual working for an organization has the right to expect to work within a context that provides what they need to contribute their creativity**